my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

   - syn.: *avgjørende, nødvendig, kritisk, betydelig*

-- noe <span style='color:#00CC66'>er grunnlaget for</span> alt annet → sth is the basis for everything else
+- noe <span class="env-green">er grunnlaget for</span> alt annet → sth is the basis for everything else

   - Utdanning er grunnlaget for alt annet fordi det gir folk kunnskap og ferdigheter. → Education is the basis for everything else because it gives people knowledge and skills.
   - God helse er grunnlaget for et lykkelig liv. → Good health is the basis for a happy life.